 Think of your branding like a house.
-You shouldn’t build a house without a well-thought blueprint, and you shouldn’t design a brand without an intentional strategy.
+You shouldn’t build a house without a blueprint, and you shouldn’t design a brand without an intentional strategy.

 Before you design anything (or even make decisions about your brand colors) you need to have a solid understanding of what it is you’re trying to communicate.
 Don’t worry, it’s not as difficult as it sounds.
-I put together a list of some deep-digging questions to help you gain the clarity you need to design an effective and strategic brand identity.
+I put together this list of some deep-digging questions to help you gain the clarity you need to design an effective and strategic brand identity.

 Who is the person you’re doing all of this for?
 The person you want to help.
 Your “dream client”, if you will.
 What do you know about them?
 What do they like/dislike?